purdue-arc/arc_robot_arm/README.md

 # arc_robot_arm
-This is where the robot arm project from the Autonomous Robotics Club at Purdue lives!
+This is where the robot arm project from the Autonomous Robotics Club at Purdue lives!!

 ### General Information
 - ROS version: Melodic